Couchers-org/couchers/site/markdown/issues/communities-and-trust.md

 ---
 title: Communities and Trust
+bustitle: "Our plan to fix it: [Community-first structure](/solutions/communities-and-trust)"
+crumb: Neglected communities
 ---

 Perhaps the biggest success of the early days of CouchSurfing was that it facilitated the interactions and formation of communities.
 Any word cloud of articles about CouchSurfing has "community" in huge letters at the center.
 People are usually referring to one of: